-MED101 Media Internship 1 Presentation Skills (1 unit)
+MED101 Presentation Design (1 credit)

 This internship will enable the student to gain practical experience in media presentation for live broadcasting production.
 It also serves as an introduction to basic design and communication principles, along with the processes and techniques associated with the creation of effective visual presentations.
 Students will focus on presentation software such as PowerPoint, Keynote, ProPresenter, and other emerging presentation media.
 Students meet regularly with the faculty advisor, maintain a log or journal of the experience, and complete a paper documenting, analyzing, and interpreting the internship experience.